Skip to main content

 Option 2: Beta Features Page:

-Inside the "Settings" module, locate and select the "Beta Features".
+Inside the "Settings" module (Figure Beta Features Section), locate and select the "Beta Features" section (1).

-Within the "Beta Features" page, you'll find a list of available beta features.
-Look for the option related to "Quick Load Table" and check the checkbox next to this option.
+There, you'll find a list of available beta features that can be toggled ON or OFF.
+Look for the option related to "Quick Load Table" and check the checkbox next to it (2).

-By following these steps, you'll successfully activate the Quick Load Tables feature for your account.
+By following these steps, you'll successfully activate your account's Quick Load Table feature.

-Difference Between Normal Tables & Quick load Tables
+Difference Between Normal Table & Quick Load Table

-Our platform offers both Normal Tables and the newly introduced Quick Load Tables.
+Our platform offers both Normal Table and the newly introduced Quick Load Table.
 These two options cater to different needs and usage scenarios.
 Below, we highlight the key differences between these two table types to help you make an informed choice:

 Fast Reload of Requirements:

-Quick load Tables: When you access the requirements module using Quick Load Tables, the experience is optimized for speed and efficiency.
-The initial load presents the first set of requirements (typically 20) and their payload (directly relatedrequirement fields).
+Quick Load Table: When you access the requirements module using Quick Load Table, the experience is optimized for speed and efficiency.
+The initial load presents the first set of requirements (typically 20) and their payload (directly related requirement fields).
 As you scroll down, the quick load table dynamically loads additional requirements in sets, enhancing the user experience.
-This incremental loading ensures that the time taken to populate these requirements is fast.
+This incremental loading ensures that the time to populate these requirements is fast.

-Normal Tables: In contrast, when you access the requirements module using Normal Tables, the browser loads all the requirements from the database at once.
+Normal Table: In contrast, when you access the requirements module using Normal Table, the browser loads all the requirements from the database at once.
 This approach can lead to longer loading times, especially with an extensive requirements database.
-For databases with high requirements, the initial loading process can take a significant amount of time (1-2 minutes or more), affecting the user experience negatively.
+For databases with a high number of requirements, initial loading can take a significant amount of time (one to two minutes or more).

 Missing Features:

-Quick Load Tables: While this new table provides a substantial performance boost regarding loading speed, it's important to note that certain features might be currently limited.
-For instance, some functionalities, such as row by row table export, review center and time machine are not available.
-Additionally the filtering on some columns, such as images, is not available.
-These features will be refined and enhanced as the Quick Load Tables feature evolves.
+Quick Load Table: While this new table provides a substantial performance boost regarding loading speed, it's important to note that certain features might be currently limited.
+For instance, some functionalities, such as Time Machine, are not available.
+These features will be refined and enhanced as the Quick Load Table feature evolves.

-Normal Tables: Normal Tables offer comprehensive features, including export and advanced filtering options.
+Normal Table: Normal Table offers comprehensive features such as advanced filtering options.
 Since this table type loads all the data upfront, you can access the complete range of functionalities without limitations.
+Note that the normal tables will be deprecated soon.

 Performance Comparison:

-Through testing cycles involving more than 100,000 requirements, a clear performance advantage has been observed with Quick Load Tables.
-Quick Load Table requirements loaded within 5 seconds in these tests, ensuring a seamless user experience.
-On the other hand, Normal Tables took over a minute to load the same set of requirements.
+Through testing cycles involving more than 100,000 requirements, a clear performance advantage has been observed with the Quick Load Table.
+In these tests, Quick Load Table requirements loaded within 5 seconds, ensuring a seamless user experience.
+On the other hand, the same set of requirements took over a minute to load with the Normal Table.

 Choosing the Right Option:

 When deciding between the two tables, consider your specific needs.
 If loading speed and efficient scrolling are your priorities, Quick Load Tables offer a great advantage, especially with large datasets.
-However, if you require access to the full suite of features, including export and complex filtering, Normal Tables might be the preferred choice despite potentially longer loading times.
+However, if you require access to the full suite of features complex filtering, Normal Table might be the preferred choice despite potentially longer loading times.

 JavaScript errors detected